Zhuhai Lover’s Road

 This recently renovated museum encompasses 13 exhibition halls and also has a good photographic introduction to the history of Zhuhai.
 How interesting you’ll find it will depend on how much you enjoy looking at antique ceramics, bronzes, and Chinese handicrafts.
 But, if you need to fill an hour or so, it may be worth a visit.
 It is free and does have air conditioning – just don’t compare it to a European museum!

-The closest bus stop is “Jiuzhoucheng” or take a taxi.
+The closest bus stop is “Jiuzhoucheng” or takes a taxi.

 Zhuhai International Circuit